openedx/edx-documentation/en_us/data/source/internal_data_formats/data_czar.rst

 parties after it is received.
 Due to the sensitivity of this data, the responsibility for these activities is restricted to one individual.

-.. important:: As a best practice for working with student data, edX strongly recommends a single data czar at each partner institution.
-However, if an additional individual is given this responsibility at your institution, be sure to work with edX to set up individual credentials for that additional data czar.

 At each partner institution, the data czar is the primary point of contact for information about edX data.